EPCCed/archer-gpu-course/section-4.02/README.md

 ## Graph definition

-The following sections consider the explicit definintion of graph structure.
+The following sections consider the explicit definition of graph structure.

 ### Node types